galaxyproject/SARS-CoV-2/6-RecombinationSelection/README.md

 ## Outline

 We employ a recombination detection algorithm (GARD) developed by [Kosakovsky Pond et al.](http://mbe.oxfordjournals.org/cgi/content/full/23/10/1891) and implemented in the `hyphy` package.
 To select a representative set of *S*-genes we perform a blast search using the *S*-gene CDS from [NC_045512](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512) as a query against the `nr` database.
-We select coding regions corresponding to the *S*-gene from a number of COVID-19 genomes, original SARS isolates.
+We select [coding regions](S_nt.fna) corresponding to the *S*-gene from a number of COVID-19 genomes and original SARS isolates.
 This set of sequences can be found in [this repository](S_nt.fna)

 We then generate a codon-based alignment using the workflow shown below and perform the recombination analysis using the `gard` tool from the `hyphy` package.